AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    AddKB is a KB with pseudo_label_list=[0, 1, 2, 3, 4, 5, 6, 7, 8, 9], max_err=1e-10, use_cache=True.

-Then, we create a reasoner.
-Aside from the knowledge base, the instantiation of ``ReasonerBase`` also needs to set an extra argument called ``dist_func``, which measures the consistency between the knowledge base and machine learning.
+Then, we create a reasoner by defining an instance of class ``ReasonerBase`` and passing the knowledge base as an parameter.
+The reasoner can be used to minimize inconsistencies between the knowledge base and the prediction from the learning part.

 .. code:: python